 At the same time, I finalized my divorce and moved out.
 And I asked Ron out for lunch.

-That’s how I became a believer of Feng Shui decluttering method.
+That’s how I became a believer in Feng Shui decluttering method.

 What do you get to lose if your life as messy as mine was?